elcritch/figuro/README.md

       Horizontal.new "horiz": # same as `horizontal "horiz":` with node:
           box 10'ux, 0'ux, 100'pp, 100'pp
-          # `itemWidth` configures width of items in the horizontal widget
+          # `itemWidth` is needed to set the width of items
+          # in the horizontal widget
           itemWidth 100'ux, gap = 20'ui
           layoutItems justify=CxCenter, align=CxCenter